About This Chapter

 Strategies for Reading Fiction & Drama - Chapter Summary

 Remember, you can use the video tags to skip to different subjects.
-Read the transcripts to locate key vocabulary words.
-The transcripts also contain interesting information about the instructors.
+Read the transcripts to locate key vocabulary words and use the lesson quizzes to check your understanding as you go through the chapter and the course.

 1. Characteristics of Oral Tradition in World Literature